 Gordon’s research focuses on understanding the changing role of geography in economic development.
-His dissertation work used weather to model the effect of malaria on child mortality and fertility behavior.
-Other work looks to understand the role of geography in Chinese city growth and the role of agricultural productivity on India’s structural change.
-Gordon’s public health research includes financial modeling of primary health care systems in sub-Saharan Africa, and his paper in the American Journal of Tropical Medicine and Hygiene uses GIS and ecology data to estimate the cost of fully deploying anti-malaria interventions across Africa.
+Current projects include using weather to model the effect of malaria on child mortality and fertility behavior; understanding the role of geography in Chinese city growth; and modeling the role of physical geography on the timing of economic takeoff around the world.
+Gordon’s public health research includes financial modeling of primary health care systems in sub-Saharan Africa, as well as modeling the effects of climate change on the burden of malaria.

 - Corresponding Editor for Consilience: The Journal of Sustainable Development

-- Presented "Improving Empirical Estimation of Demographic Drivers: Fertility, Child Mortality & Malaria Ecology" in the World Congress of Environmental and Resource Economists 2010.
-Montreal, Canada.
-June 2010.
+- "Improving Empirical Estimation of Demographic Drivers: Fertility, Child Mortality & Malaria Ecology," with Dalton Conley and Jeffrey D. Sachs.

 Millennium Village Simulation